Yin and Perimenopause

 Menopause (and the transitional phase of perimenopause) is closely tied to the Kidney system in TCM.

 As you step into your “second spring,” your body’s cool, nourishing foundation (what we call Kidney Yin) naturally begins to ebb.
 Imagine a gentle pond whose waters slowly recede—when the water level drops, the surrounding earth becomes more vulnerable to the sun’s warmth.
-In this same way, as Yin diminishes, you may feel more prone to hot flashes, night sweats, or restlessness.
+In this same way, as Yin diminishes, you may feel more prone to hot flashes, joint pain, night sweats, or restlessness.

 Hot Flashes & Night Sweats: Sudden surges of heat due to insufficient Yin “water” to cool the internal fire.
 Changes in temperature throughout the day and night are common.